montagejs/montage/README.md

 To run the tests in your browser, simply use `npm run test:jasmine`.

 To run the tests using Karma use `npm run test:karma` and for continious tests run with file changes detection `npm run test:karma-dev`.
+Finally to open a remote debug console on karma use `npm run test:karma-debug`.